View the Cayce Transformation Plan

 In December 2014, MDHA acquired CWA Plaza Apartments, a community of HUD-subsidized Project-Based Rental Assistance (PBRA) units.
 The 254 apartments sit on 17.7 acres near Cayce Place.

 Staff from Smith Gee Studio unveiled the final designs for Kirkpatrick Park at the Jan.
-26, 2017, Envision Cayce Town Hall.
+26, 2017, Cayce Transformation Town Hall.
 The designs were created following input from Cayce Place and CWA Plaza Apartments residents, neighbors, community members and stakeholders.
-Ninety-four townhome-like apartments will be built at Kirkpatrick Park.
-MDHA broke ground in November 2017.
-It is the second residential construction and the first mixed-income development of Envision Cayce.

-A month later, MDHA broke ground on Red Oak Flats, Envision Cayce’s fifth residential construction and fourth mixed-income development.
+Construction for Red Oak Flats, the Cayce Transformation’s fifth residential construction and fourth mixed-income development, was completed in January 2021.
 Red Oak Flats is a four-story apartment building and features 102 apartments, with 45 set aside for Cayce Place residents.
 Amenities include covered parking, a computer room, a large courtyard and a playground.